Safety of Medicines Bill

 Overview

-The Safety of Medicines Bill establishes a panel to review medicine safety testing methods, comparing human-biology based tests with animal-based tests.
-The aim is to improve the safety and efficacy of medicine testing processes.
+The Safety of Medicines Bill establishes a Medicines Safety Evaluation Panel to review methods for testing medicine safety, comparing human biology-based tests with animal-based tests.
+The aim is to improve the safety and efficacy of medicines testing procedures.

 Description

-This bill creates a Medicines Safety Evaluation Panel (the Panel).
-The Secretary of State will appoint the Panel within six months, including at least six members from the National Institute for Health Research.
-The Panel will review medicine safety testing methods, specifically comparing human biology-based tests (including computer simulations, tests on human cells/tissues/DNA, and early clinical trials) and animal-based tests (as defined by Directives 2004/27/EC and 2003/63/EC).
-The review will consider medicines previously licensed, withdrawn, or never marketed due to safety concerns, and which collectively caused a range of adverse reactions.
-The Panel must commission appropriate bodies to conduct necessary human biology-based tests.
-The Panel will submit a report to the Secretary of State within two years, which will then be published (with commercially confidential information protected).
-The Medicines and Healthcare products Regulatory Agency (MHRA) will provide the Panel with relevant information upon request.
-The Panel will dissolve after submitting its report.
+This bill creates a Medicines Safety Evaluation Panel (the Panel), appointed by the Secretary of State, including at least six members from the National Institute for Health Research.
+The Panel's primary duty is to review medicine safety testing methods, comparing human biology-based tests (including computer simulations, tests on human cells, and early clinical trials) against animal-based tests (as defined in Directives 2004/27/EC and 2003/63/EC).
+The review will focus on medicines licensed for marketing, withdrawn due to safety concerns, or which have caused adverse reactions.
+The Panel will commission necessary human biology-based testing and will submit a report to the Secretary of State within two years.
+The Medicines and Healthcare products Regulatory Agency (MHRA) must provide the Panel with relevant information.
+The Secretary of State will publish the report, protecting commercially sensitive data.

 Government Spending